Incorporating a Sole Trade

 If you are unsure about how to transfer your sole trade to a limited company it is worth seeking specialist advice from an accountant.

-At Sherwin Currid we have many years helping clients decide whether transferring a sole trade to a limited company is suitable for them and then helping them with the process and also providing ongoing support for the new limited company.
+At Sherwin Currid we have many years helping clients decide whether transferring a sole trade to a limited company is suitable for them and then helping them with the process and tax issues while also providing ongoing support for the new limited company.